Canada vs Bosnia and Herzegovina World Cup 2026 Tickets: Prices, How to Buy & Seating Guide

 |---|---|---|

-| FIFA Resale | ~$2,700+ (as of April 2026) | Official resale, 15% fee each side |
+| FIFA Resale | Varies | Official resale, open until 1 hour before kickoff |

-| StubHub | Check current listings | FanProtect buyer guarantee |
+| StubHub | ~$700 to $1,000 | FanProtect buyer guarantee |

-| VividSeats | Check current listings | Rewards program, 100% Buyer Guarantee |
+| VividSeats | Similar range | Rewards program, 100% Buyer Guarantee |

-| SeatGeek | Check current listings | Deal Score, transparent pricing |
+| SeatGeek | Similar range | Deal Score, transparent pricing |

 How to Buy Canada vs Bosnia and Herzegovina Tickets

-Toronto Stadium Seating Guide
+Toronto Stadium Seating and Match Day Guide

-Toronto Stadium holds 45,736 fans for the World Cup, expanded from its regular capacity of around 31,000 with temporary stands added on both the north and south sides.
-Category 1 seats sit in the lower bowl along the central sideline, closest to the pitch with the best sightlines.
-Category 2 covers the remaining lower tier along the sides, while Categories 3 and 4 fill the upper sections including the end sections brought in via temporary structures.
+Category 1 sits in the lower bowl along the central sideline, closest to the pitch with the best sightlines.
+Category 2 covers the remaining lower tier along the sides.
+Categories 3 and 4 fill the upper sections, including the temporary end stands.
+In a ground this compact, even the cheap seats keep you close to the action.

-Canada vs Bosnia and Herzegovina Tickets FAQ
+FAQ About Canada vs Bosnia and Herzegovina Tickets

 Are Canada vs Bosnia and Herzegovina tickets still available?